your-digital-research/unity-math-for-game-devs/README.md

 Explore a variety of math concepts through the following examples.

-Feel free to delve into each project folder for detailed information.
+Feel free to delve into each example folder for detailed information.

-**Note:** These projects were developed using Unity 2021 LTS.
+**Note:** These examples were developed using Unity 2021 LTS.

 ## <a name="getting-started"></a> Getting Started